LanceVShoot/FFB-Garage/README.md

 # FFB-Garage
-FFB settings for various wheelbases in iRacing.
+FFB settings for various wheelbases in iRacing, including what cars they work well with, etc.